Digital-Grinnell/dlad-blog/content/posts/129-Creating-a-Migration-Collection.md

 I subsequently used _Finder_ on my Mac to copy all of these files to `//storage/library/all-staff/DG-migration-test`.

-## More To Come
+## Azure Storage

+Two weeks ago I wrote this...

-That's all for now.
-But very soon I hope to have _Azure Storage Explorer_ access to some new network, actually _Azure_, shares from my MacBook.
-When that happens I'll take steps to copy all of the above files to a new web-accessible home there, I hope.
-I'm also planning to make copies of the `mods.csv` with names like `mods-JSTOR.csv` and `mods-CB.csv`, where `CB` stands for _Collection Builder_.
-These will hopefully be the `.csv` files that power some of our migration tests to various platforms.
-Until then... take care.
+"Very soon I hope to have _Azure Storage Explorer_ access to some new network, actually _Azure_, shares from my MacBook.
+When that happens I'll take steps to copy all of the above files to a new web-accessible home there, I hope."

+Well, that hasn't happened yet so I've taken steps to create an _Azure Blog Storage_ container without the benefit of the new _ASE_ capability.
+The process of copying our `migrgation-test` collection objects and metadata to _Azure_ is documented in another of my blog posts, [Managing Azure](/posts/130-managing-azure).

+## Migration Target: JSTOR

+This morning I imported the `mods.csv` metadata into _Excel_ where I added two new columns, `FILE_OBJECT` and `FILE_EXTENSION`.
+These columns, intended for use with [JSTOR](https://www.jstor.org/), document the name and extension of the object's content file.

+The result, `mods-JSTOR.xlsx` is stored both in _Azure_ and in `//storage/library/all-staff/DG-migration-test`.

+---

+I'm sure there will be more here soon, but for now... that's a wrap.